cvxgrp/osmm/README.md

 ```python
 OSMM(f_torch, g_cvxpy)
 ```
-which generates an object defining the form of the problem, and a member function of the `OSMM` class
+which creates an object defining the form of the problem, and a member function of the `OSMM` class
 ```python
 solve(init_val, W)
 ```
-which specifies the problem with data `W`, runs the solve method with initial value `init_val`, and returns the optimal objective value.
+which specifies the problem with data matrix `W`, runs the solve method with initial value `init_val`, and returns the optimal objective value.
 If there is no data matrix, then the solve method can be called by `solve(init_val)` without `W`.

 ### Required arguments
-For the construction method of the `OSMM` class, the arguments `f_torch` and `g_cvxpy` define the form of the problem.
+For the construction method of the `OSMM` class, the required arguments `f_torch` and `g_cvxpy` define the form of the problem.
-* `f_torch` must be a function with one or two inputs and one output.
+* `f_torch` must be a function with one required input, one optional input, and one output.
-    * The first input is a PyTorch tensor for `x`.
+    * The first input (required) is a PyTorch tensor for `x`.
-    * If there is a data matrix `W` in the problem, then the second input is a PyTorch tensor for `W` and must be named `W_torch`.
+    * The second input (optional) is a PyTorch tensor for `W` and must be named `W_torch`.
+It is only needed when there is a data matrix in the problem.
     * The output is a PyTorch tensor for the scalar function value of `f`.
 * `g_cvxpy` must be a function with no input and three outputs.
     * The first output is a CVXPY variable for `x`.
     * The second output is a CVXPY expression for the objective function in `g`.
     * The third output is a list of constraints contained in `g`.

-For the solve method, the argument `W` (if exists) specifies the problem to be solved, and `init_val` gives an initial value of `x`.
-* `init_val` must be a scalar, a numpy array, or a numpy matrix that is in the same shape as `x`.
+For the solve method, the required argument `init_val` gives an initial value of `x`.
+It must be a scalar, a numpy array, or a numpy matrix that is in the same shape as `x`.
 It must be in the domain of `f`.
-* If there is a data matrix in the problem, then `W` must be a scalar, a numpy array, or a numpy matrix.

 ### Examples
 **1. Basic example.** We take the following Kelly gambling problem as one example